 By spending just 20 minutes outside a day, you’ll improve your mood.
 And this opens the doors to plenty of other benefits.
 We can all manage to find 20 minutes in our day to step outside away from screens and breathe in some fresh air, right?

 We aren’t going to lie — this one does take some practice.
 The good news is that you don’t have to try to become a meditation guru.
 By practicing meditation for just 10 minutes a day, you will see a great improvement in your mood.

 A study done with a software corporation’s employees showed that “this meditation practice produced increases over time in daily experiences of positive emotions, which, in turn, produced increases in a wide range of personal resources.”

-And the longer you practice meditation, the greater benefits you’ll see.
-According to a Forbes article, “In just a two-minute span of time done for 21 days in a row, we can actually rewire your brain, allowing your brain to actually work more optimistically and more successfully.”
+And the longer you practice meditation, the greater the benefits you’ll see.
+According to a Forbes article, “in just a two-minute span of time done for 21 days in a row, we can actually rewire your brain, allowing your brain to actually work more optimistically and more successfully.”

 5. Connect with people

 Happiness from friends and family is backed by science.
-According to one study, “When an individual becomes happy, a friend living within a mile experiences a 25% increased change of becoming happy.”
+According to one study, “When an individual becomes happy, a friend living within a mile experiences a 25% increased chance of becoming happy.”